-Key takeaways from President Biden’s ‘big boy’ NATO news conference
+Key takeaways from Biden’s NATO news conference: gaffes and defiance

 The briefing was a chance for the president to project strength amid calls for him to drop out of the presidential race.